Monkiwarmakchin/DistributedSystemsCollection/01.ServerClientSockets/README.md

+# ServerClientSockets
-A very basic collection of server-client programs that pass between them through sockets multiples variables in different ways.
+A very basic collection of server-client programs that pass between them, through sockets, multiples variables in different ways.